williamblair333/Kronos-Nationwide/README.md

 # Kronos-Nationwide

-This script will do the following:
+This VBA script will do the following:
 - save the kronos 401a xls as an xlsm
 - import vba code into new xlsm file and create a module
 - delete the first 7 rows